microsoft/LUIS-Samples/examples/notes-app/node/readme.md

 This example creates a LUIS app using the prebuilt domain "Note", then it trains, publishes, and queries the endpoint for the new app.

+If you run this example more than once, you need to delete the Note app before running this example again.

 ## Prerequisites
 * In .env, change the `LUIS_SUBSCRIPTION_KEY` value to your own LUIS subscription key found under your User account in [LUIS.ai](https://www.luis.ai).
 * [Docker](https://www.docker.com/) or [Nodejs](https://nodejs.org)